bottiger/Blog_Basic/README.md

-BlogKitty
+blog_basic
 =======

-BlogKitty is a fork of the rails plugin BlogKit (https://github.com/ryanstout/blog_kit)
+blog_basic is a fork of the rails plugin BlogKit (https://github.com/ryanstout/blog_kit)

-This was done because BlogKit while being a very attractive project for people who quickly wants to set up a functional blog lacked some features and had some security vurnabilities which has not been adressed yet.
+While I really liked the idea if BlogKit it was unmaintained, lacked some essential features and had a few security vurnabilities which has not been adressed yet.

-Blog Kitty
+blog_basic
 ========

 BlogKitty is a rails plugin to add a blog to your application.
 The goal is to provide common blog